Evolution of coexisting long and short period stellar activity cycles: Dependencies of the residuals on other quantities

 The idea of different dynamos was already proposed by \cite{DMR81} to explain the Vaughan--Preston gap.
-While \cite{DMR81} argued in favor of a change of magnetic field topology, BV talked explicitly about the simultaneous operation of two dynamos.
-She imagined both of them being interface dynamos, but that the dynamo on the inactive branch would be affected by mixing in deeper layers, while that on the active branch would operate preferentially in the near-surface shear layers of rapidly rotating G~dwarfs.
-Meanwhile, global convective dynamo simulations \citep{BBBMT10,Racine,KMB12} have produced magnetic fields predominantly in the bulk of the convection zone.
+Although \cite{DMR81} argued in favor of a change of magnetic field topology, BV talked explicitly about the simultaneous operation of two dynamos.
+She imagined both of them being interface dynamos, but that the dynamo on the inactive branch would be affected by mixing in deeper layers, whereas that on the active branch would operate preferentially in the near-surface shear layers of rapidly rotating G~dwarfs.
+Meanwhile, global convective dynamo simulations \citep{BBBMT10,Racine,KMB12} have produced magnetic fields in the bulk of the convection zone.
 Some of the simulations have demonstrated the simultaneous occurrence of multiple dynamo periods within the same star \citep{Kapy16,BSCC16}.
-Thus, it would be interesting to see whether such models can produce similar cycle diagnostics as those discussed in this paper.
+In the simulations of \cite{KMCWB13}, I and A branches have been found that were separated by a factor of four in $\omega_{\rm cyc}/\Omega$.
+These simulations produced longer periods near the bottom of the convection zone.
+By contrast, earlier mean-field models of \cite{CTM00,CTVM01} resulted in shorter periods, which would be in agreement with our interpretation.
+It would therefore be interesting to see whether any of these models can produce cycle diagnostics similar to those discussed in the present paper.